Custom AI Development: Cost, ROI, Process (2026 Guide)

 Every project starts with a clear problem definition.
 Omdena works closely with stakeholders to identify the real user, the job-to-be-done, and the ways a system could fail.
 Operational constraints, ethical risks, and success criteria are addressed early, before any technical decisions are locked in.

-How Nexus Supports This Step
+How Umaku Supports This Step

-Nexus translates these early workshops into a structured project charter.
+Umaku translates these early workshops into a structured project charter.
 It captures goals, metrics, assumptions, constraints, and risks in one shared system.
 This creates a single source of truth that aligns distributed contributors from the start.

-Project Charter in Nexus
+Project Charter in Umaku

-AI Talent Matching in Nexus
+AI Talent Matching in Umaku

 Step 2: Data Readiness and Governance Baseline